mnot/I-D/draft-nottnick-ietf-decisions.md

 We do not weigh the person.
 Participation is open and participants act as individuals, so a person's history with the group, their affiliation, and their reputation are not inputs to a determination.
 What is evaluated is what was said, not who said it.

 We do not allow ballot stuffing.
 Volume does not decide in either direction: a large number of voices simply stating an objection does not establish a lack of consensus, and a large number simply stating support does not establish its presence.
 In both cases the consensus caller weighs what was said, not how many said it.
+Where the people objecting are not making a coherent claim, cannot explain the reasoning behind their objections, or cannot explain why the group's answers to them are inadequate, those objections can be dismissed on the merits.

 ## Notational Conventions